 You’ll find a combination of Vitex, Black Cohosh, and other nutrients to support optimal hormones in Balance—Women’s Hormone Support.

 Many women experience hormonal headaches and migraines.
-They’re an especially common around ovulation, as part of PMS, or when you begin your period.
+They’re especially common around ovulation, as part of PMS, or when you begin your period.
 In fact, women who experience frequent migraines usually suffer their worst during PMS.
 Vitex may help reduce the severity and frequency of migraines.

 As I explain in Beyond the Pill, women who experience migraines with an aura shouldn’t use hormonal birth control, like the pill, due to the increased risk of stroke.
 In addition, these synthetic hormones can make headaches and migraines worse in some women.